Eat Healthy and be healthy

 B. Nutritional Composition of Dry Fruits

-3. Vitamins: Including vitamin A, vitamin C, vitamin K, and various B-complex vitamins, contributing to overall health and immune function.
+• Vitamins: Including vitamin A, C, K, and B-complex vitamins for immune support and overall wellness.

-4. Minerals: Such as potassium, magnesium, calcium, iron, and phosphorus, promoting heart health, bone strength, and red blood cell production.
+• Minerals: Such as potassium, magnesium, calcium, and iron, vital for bone health, heart function, and red blood cell production.

-5. Antioxidants: Including polyphenols and flavonoids, which protect the body from oxidative stress and inflammation, reducing the risk of chronic diseases.
+• Antioxidants: Including polyphenols and flavonoids, which reduce oxidative stress and inflammation.

 Part 2: Health Benefits of Dry Fruits